Roaming Bulldogs tryscorer builds new future after setbacks

 HAVING overcome some nasty injury setbacks and previously been with Norths, Jesse Zampech could be forgiven for needing more time to settle in at West End.

-But after scoring two tries and encouraging the Bulldogs forwards this afternoon, Zampech felt comfortable at his new Ipswich club.
+But after scoring two tries and encouraging the Bulldogs forwards, Zampech felt comfortable at his new Ipswich club.

 Playing a roaming halfback/five eight role, the Brassall-bred footballer savoured West End's first victory in this year's Volunteers Cup competition, albeit the 36-30 finish after a seesawing battle.